What is the CHIC Certification Program?

-Each breed should have a health committee and survey results which determine the major health concerns within the breed.
-The club should select one person from the health committee to be the CHIC liaison, and to work with the club’s membership in determining what health tests should be considered for participation in the CHIC program.
+Each breed should have a health committee and survey results that determine the major health concerns within the breed.
+The club should select one person from the health committee to be the CHIC liaison and to work with the club’s membership in determining what health tests should be considered for participation in the CHIC program.
 Questions to be considered are: what tests are currently available and being used, and at what age are the tests appropriate and reliable.
 The OFA will assist parent clubs during this phase of requirement and protocol definition.

 Questions regarding the CHIC program may be emailed to email@example.com.